CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 In **2013**, when I was working in the US, I bought a **Chromebook Acer C720P-6666** (with touchscreen) that worked well for long time.
 It was not my main machine, but was perfect for some activities and handy for the small size.

 Unfortunately, at the end of 2019 Google decided to stop supporting my model (the current policy is to support Chromebook models up to 6.5 years from their production date, more details [here](https://www.theguardian.com/technology/askjack/2019/sep/12/can-i-still-use-my-chromebook-now-it-is-no-longer-supported)).
 After some time I started experiencing software issues and glitches, and of course not having OS updates means to face serious security risks.
 Therefore, I decided to challenge myseft in installing **another OS on this laptop**, an Ubuntu distro of Linux, giving a try to this 9 years old laptop to continue journey together.
 Together with this OS upgrade I also wanted to provide more disk memory.

-In this post I describe the process and the results of this upgrades, together with a few personal notes!
+In this post I describe and comment step by step the entire process and the results of this upgrades!

 ## The Acer C720P